getgrav/grav-learn/pages/07.cli-console/01.grav-cli/docs.md

  [OK] Backup Successfully Created: /users/joe/workspace/portfolio/backup/pages_backup--20190227120510.zip
 ```

-More information on the backup funcationality can be found in the [Advanced -> Backups](/advanced/backups) section.
+More information on the backup functionality can be found in the [Advanced -> Backups](/advanced/backups) section.
 [/version]

 ## Clean Grav